vanruesc/inline-import/README.md

 ### Command Line Interface (CLI)

-The command line tool requires a configuration in which the source path and the [options](#options) are specified.
+The command line tool can be invoked using the `inline` command and it requires a configuration in which the source path and the [options](#options) are specified.
 You can decide whether you want to provide the configuration via `package.json` or as a standalone file.

 If there is no configuration in `package.json`, the tool will look for a configuration file with the default name `.inline-import.json` in the current working directory.